15 Best Small Towns in California (+ Things to Do There)

 Sausalito

-Breathe in the fresh ocean air and take in the stunning views of San Francisco at Marin Headlands, and get the perfect opportunity to view the entire Bay-Delta system under a single roof in the U.S. Army Corps of Engineers Bay Model.
+Breathe in the fresh ocean air take in the stunning views of San Francisco at Marin Headlands, and get the perfect opportunity to view the entire Bay-Delta system under a single roof in the U.S. Army Corps of Engineers Bay Model.

 Plenty of activities await you in San Clemente, a small and charming coastal town known for its surf culture and perfect waves.